Daniel-Ezekiel/chinook-music-store/README.md

 - **Artist Name (Ascending)**: Sorts table by artist names in ascending order
 - **Artist Name (Descending)**: Sorts table by artist names in descending order

-To implement this feature, after selecting an option, the user simply clicks the 'Apply' button to sort the table based on their choice.
+To implement this feature, after selecting an option from the dropdown, the user simply clicks the 'Apply' button to sort the table based on their choice.

 ![Sorting options](img/doc-images/sort.png)